1 Lyman Place, Norwood, MA 02062

 Water Tank Inspection

-Beginning Friday, October 23rd, one of Norwood's two water tanks will be taken out of service for the purpose of cleaning and inspection.
-This work will not disrupt service and is expected to be completed by November 6th.
-Please reach out to Joe Girard, Assistant Director of Public Works at email@example.com with any questions, comments or concerns.
+On Friday, October 23rd, one of Norwood's two water tanks was taken out of service for the purpose of cleaning and inspection.
+This work did not disrupt water service and the tank was returned to service on November 7th.
+Please reach out to Joe Girard, Assistant Director of Public Works at email@example.com with any questions or comments.

 Dean St Bridge Construction